 Recently, a genetic test to identify patients with a mitochondrial mutation (A1555G) that may predispose patients aminoglycoside induced deafness has become available.
 Although the A1555G variant is very rare, it seems to confer a high risk of severe hearing loss in patients exposed to aminoglycosides.
 The authors calculated that A1555G testing decreased the risk of severe aminoglycoside-induced hearing loss by 0.12% in the cystic fibrosis population.
 The results of their analysis suggest that there are significant data gaps and uncertainty in the outcomes with A1555G testing, but it is not likely cost-effective, and could lead to worse patient outcomes due to avoidance of first-line therapy in the >95% of patients who are false-positives.
 Additional research is needed before pharmacogenetic testing for the A1555G mitochondrial mutation can be recommended, even in a population with a high likelihood of exposure to aminoglycosides.

 The full methodology is described in this paper from existing published data and the conclusion was that the denial of aminoglycoside therapy would overall worsen the prognosis.
-However, it is important to stress that repeated course of gentamicin are avoided in people with CF.
+However, it is important to stress that repeated courses of gentamicin are avoided in people with CF.

 Verhaeghe C, Delbecque K, de Leval L, Oury C, Bours V. Early inflammation in the airways of a cystic fibrosis foetus.
 J Cyst Fibros 2007; 6:304-308.
 [PubMed]